Beijing's regulatory crackdown hit stocks in China and the US - KTVZ

 By Michelle Toh, CNN Business

-Chinese tech stocks are continuing their big sell-off as investors continue to digest Beijing’s widening crackdown on private enterprise.
+Chinese tech stocks keep getting slammed with a stunningly massive sell-off that has wiped out hundreds of billions of dollars in market value as investors continue to digest Beijing’s widening crackdown on private enterprise.

-Meituan dropped 16% in Hong Kong on Tuesday, eclipsing Monday’s massive 14% loss — making it the food delivery firm’s worst two days on record.
+Meituan closed down 17.7% in Hong Kong on Tuesday, eclipsing Monday’s massive 14% loss — making it the food delivery firm’s worst two days on record.
+Tech giant Tencent, meanwhile, dropped 9% in Hong Kong, recording its worst day in about a decade.

-That plunge — which combined, has wiped out more than $56 billion in market value for Meituan since Friday — came as Chinese regulators issued new guidelines Monday calling for improved standards for food delivery workers.
+Meituan’s plunge — which combined, has wiped out more than $62 billion in market value for the company since Friday — came as Chinese regulators issued new guidelines Monday calling for improved standards for food delivery workers.

 China’s State Administration for Market Regulation said in a statement that companies should take steps to ensure that riders make at least the local minimum wage, to reduce the “intensity” of the workload, and to “strengthen traffic safety education and training,” among other measures.